Mama June Shannon Feared Weight-Loss Surgery Or Complications Could Be Fatal

-Mama June Shannon of Here Comes Honey Boo Boo fame continues to captivate her fans with her recent, stunning weight loss.
+Mama June Shannon of Here Comes Honey Boo Boo fame continues to captivate her fans with her recent stunning weight loss.
 The reality TV mom has clinched a reality TV show of her own since going under the knife to shed hundreds of pounds (Mama June reportedly dropped from 460 pounds to a size four), and is now starring in Mama June: From Not to Hot as she shares her weight-loss journey with the world.

 The final Mama June Shannon “big reveal” has yet to happen on the new show, which is about to air its second episode tonight.
 Rather, the new series has focused on chronicling everything Mama June went through as she struggled to beat the battle of the bulge.
-As US Weekly reports, Mama June opted for a risky weight-loss surgery as opposed to traditional diet and exercise alone to achieve her goals.
+As Us Weekly reports, Mama June opted for a risky weight-loss surgery as opposed to traditional diet and exercise alone to achieve her goals.

 Mama June suffers surgery complications during her dramatic makeover https://t.co/mXFDtnzwYD pic.twitter.com/4ktuXxC1zA